9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ## Exercises

-1. Glob patterns are simple enough to interpret that it\'s easy to write a matcher directly in Haskell, rather than going through the regexp machinery.
+1. Glob patterns are simple enough to interpret that it's easy to write a matcher directly in Haskell, rather than going through the regexp machinery.
 Give it a try.

 ## Footnotes

 [^1]: If you are not acquainted with regular expressions, we recommend
-    Jeffrey Friedl\'s book Mastering Regular Expressions.
+    Jeffrey Friedl's book Mastering Regular Expressions.